-- Research on the public health impacts of inadequate wastewater services. - Research on health outcomes associated with the implementation of the SAFER program as it pertains to sanitation and wastewater. - Research that builds on the analysis in the UC Davis report "The Struggle for Water Justice in California's San Joaquin Valley" to include the health implications of waste water and sanitation services in an overall analysis of how to provide safe water infrastructure to rural communities.
+- Research on the public health impacts of inadequate wastewater services. - Research on health outcomes associated with the implementation of the SAFER program as it pertains to sanitation and wastewater.

+- Research that builds on the analysis in the UC Davis report "The Struggle for Water Justice in California's San Joaquin Valley" to include the health implications of waste water and sanitation services in an overall analysis of how to provide safe water infrastructure to rural communities.
 This original research focused on Disadvantaged Unincorporated Communities (low-income communities outside of cities) because urban areas generally have city-run wastewater systems. - An analysis of the distance between inadequate septic systems and municipal or county wastewater services.
-This kind of proximity analysis could help identify the feasibility of connecting places with no or inadequate sewage systems to existing formal systems. - Research analyzing the costs, health benefits, and any policy/structural barriers associated with connecting rural residents to wastewater management systems.
+This kind of proximity analysis could help identify the feasibility of connecting places with no or inadequate sewage systems to existing formal systems. - Research analyzing the costs, health benefits, and any policy/structural barriers associated with connecting rural residents to public wastewater management systems. - Research on how to define a failing wastewater system from a public health perspective. - Research on what components of wastewater systems are failing, and the public health implications of each (the three primary components are (1) septic systems, (2) sewer collection systems, (3) wastewater treatment plants).
+Mobile home parks are of particular concern as they tend to be on private property and are less regulated.

-Leadership Counsel for Justice and Accountability: Water Advocacy
+• Leadership Counsel for Justice and Accountability: Water Advocacy

-- California Office of the Governor News Release: Governor Newsom Announces \$5.1 Billion Package for Water Infrastructure and Drought Response as Part of \$100 Billion California Comeback Plan - (2) California Water Boards: SAFER Drinking Water Program Homepage - (3) UC Davis Center for Regional Change Report: The Struggle for Water Justice in California's San Joaquin Valley: A Focus on Disadvantaged Unincorporated Communities

-(4) PolicyLink Report: California Unincorporated: Mapping Disadvantaged Communities in the San Joaquin Valley
+- (1) California Office of the Governor News Release: Governor Newsom Announces \$5.1 Billion Package for Water Infrastructure and Drought Response as Part of \$100 Billion California Comeback Plan - (2) California Water Boards: SAFER Drinking Water Program Homepage - (3) UC Davis Center for Regional Change Report: The Struggle for Water Justice in California's San Joaquin Valley: A Focus on Disadvantaged Unincorporated Communities - (4) PolicyLink Report: California Unincorporated: Mapping Disadvantaged Communities in the San Joaquin Valley